I'm an integrative psychotherapist in the final (seventh) year of training. I work with people both privately and in the NHS.

 Among the issues you might bring are

 and many others.
-If you have a diagnosis or take medication, that can also be part of our conversations.
-I have extensive experience liaising with NHS care teams.
+If you have a diagnosis, that can also be part of our conversations.
+I am currently part of the Complex Psychological Interventions team in the local NHS and I have experience liaising with NHS care teams.
 I also have experience working with neurodiversity.

 If you would like to inquire about an initial conversation or meeting, please get in touch at lampekurt@gmail.com.